salujaparam/upskill_saas/README.md

 basic subscription plan to the website.

-A developer can contact to the owner with the help of the conatact form which uses a mail-gun addon provided by heroku which makes the mailing process happen.
+A developer can contact to the owner with the help of the contact form which uses a mail-gun addon provided by heroku which makes the mailing process happen.

 The app is made in a rails environment provided to us